samsquire/ideas5/README.md

 # 476. Coloured functions is an example of what is running, what is not running

-An async function is not running.
+An async function is not running at the point they are called.
+There needs to be some kind of event loop.
+There is nothing to attach future behaviour to.

 # 477. Context is very important to understanding